mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 Expenses shifted around but stayed roughly the same overall.
 Design costs shrunk to nearly zero, as I [stopped paying a design agency $6k/mo to tweak my logo](/tinypilot-redesign/).
 And I focused on scaling my existing product rather than iterating on the hardware design, which reduced my electrical engineering costs by $100k.

-I don't draw a salary from TinyPilot, so the full amount I earned from TinyPilot in 2023 was $236k.
+I don't draw a salary, so the full amount I earned from TinyPilot in 2023 was $236k.
 People often wonder how I survived for so long on the meager earnings of my first five bootstrapper years.
 The answer is that I live in Western Massachusetts, where the cost of living is low.
-From years in big tech, I had index fund investments, which generated enough dividend income to sustain me.
+I had savings in index funds from years working in big tech, and those investments generated enough dividend income to sustain me.

 ## The most terrifying 10 minutes of 2023